 If you’re running a SaaS company, you know how important it is that your application is performant, highly available, and hardened against attack.
-Your customers—and your revenue stream—depend on it.
-Putting your app behind a solution such as Cloudflare is an obvious move for your own infrastructure,

 Cloudflare is now well into its 6th year and providing authoritative DNS has been a core part of infrastructure from the start.
-We’ve since grown to be the largest and one of the fastest managed DNS services on the Internet, hosting DNS for nearly 100,000 of the Alexa
+We’ve since grown to be the largest and one of the fastest managed DNS services on the Internet, hosting DNS for nearly 100,000 of the Alexa top 1M sites.

 Last Friday the popular DNS service Dyn suffered three waves of DDoS attacks that affected users first on the East Coast of the US, and later users worldwide.
-Popular websites, some of which are also Cloudflare customers, were inaccessible.
-Although Cloudflare was not attacked, joint Dyn/Cloudflare customers were affected.

 This post is about a new feature we've been quietly rolling out over the last few months.
 Last week we began enabling it for everyone by default.
-It's called CNAME Flattening and it's a bit geeky, but very useful and important if you’